 Using information from these field studies, along with currently available information, the Authority would prepare a Funks and Stone Corral Creeks flow schedule that would be incorporated into the Reservoir Operations Plan that would identify the approach for releases, including release schedules and volumes.
 If flows in Stone Corral Creek and Funks Creek are needed to maintain fish in good condition and the habitats on which they depend, consistent with California Fish and Game Code Section 5937, then the Authority would adapt this study program into an operations monitoring plan with a duration of 5 to 10 years to document and adaptively manage the timing and magnitude of flow releases.
 Releases into these creeks would be made in consideration of the flood control benefits of the Project and would not overtop the stream banks and flood downstream areas.
-In its Application to Appropriate Water for the Sites Reservoir Project submitted to the State Water Board on May 10, 2022, the Authority requested that a Project-specific water right term regarding Funks and Stone Corral Creeks be included in a permit issued on the application.
-The term states that the Authority will perform technical studies, as described above, prior to impoundments to storage of flows from Funks and Stone Corral Creeks (Sites Project Authority 2022a).
 Appendix 2D describes the purpose, objectives, content, and timing of the studies identified above.

 Releases into Funks Creek would be made through a pipeline that links the transition manifold to Funks Creek below the dam.
 This pipeline would carry up to 100 cfs with a release range of 0 to 100 cfs into Funks Creek.
-Releases into Stone Corral Creek would be made through the permanent outlet at Sites Dam.
-This outlet would have a release range of 0 to 100 cfs, with an emergency release capacity of approximately 4,700 cfs.
+Releases into Stone Corral Creek would be made through the